 A wave of independent coffee shops has spilled across Metro Vancouver in recent years.
-And while Richmond might be better known for its multitudinous bubble tea emporiums, the city is also home to some intriguing artisan java joints, each with their own dedicated followings.
+And while Richmond might be better known for its multitudinous bubble tea shops, the city is also home to some intriguing coffee shops, each with their own dedicated followings.

 We’ve taken the stress out of hunting down your next caffeinated beverage with the following list of must-try local coffee shops.
-Read on, then head out on your own citywide coffee crawl.
+Read on for details, then head out on your own citywide coffee crawl!

-Steveston Village isn’t just about great fish and chips; you’ll also find several inviting coffee shops to salve your caffeine cravings.
-Perhaps the hippest of the bunch, Rocanini serves drinks crafted from beans processed in its own Vancouver roastery.
+Steveston Village isn’t just about great fish and chips; you’ll also find several inviting coffee shops to satisfy your caffeine cravings.
+Perhaps the hippest of the bunch, Rocanini Coffee Roasters serves drinks crafted from beans processed in its own Vancouver roastery.
 From espresso to cold brew and from lattes to siphon coffees, there’s an extensive menu of options (plus pastries and sandwiches) to dive into.
-Snag a window perch and watch over the bustling Moncton Street and No.1 Road intersection.
-After your coffee, cross the street and head over to the Steveston Interurban Tram building for a step-back-in-time visit.
+Snag a window seat and watch over the bustling Moncton Street and No.1 Road intersection, or grab a drink to go—their beautifully designed cups are very photogenic.

 Rocanini is one of Richmond's hippest coffee shops. | Photo: Tourism Richmond